• Skip to primary navigation

 • 1 package active dry yeast

-• 2 ½ cups flour, a low protein flour like White Lily is best
+• 2 ½ cups all purpose flour, a low protein flour like White Lily is best

 • 2 tablespoons sugar